Crown-Matrix/Testing/README.md

 (only the first(main) parameter will be set to each item in the list)

 ### ProtectedMapFunction(func,*args)
-Protected means if any exception is rasied while running the given function with an item in the list, the exception will be ignored and continue looping through the list running the function on all items
+-Protected means if any exception is rasied while running the given function with an item in the list, the exception will be ignored and continue looping through the list running the function on all items

-### IndexOf(data)
+### IndexOf(data,method)
--Returns index of first occurence of given data in linked list
+Returns index of occurence(s) of nodes with the given data.
+Method:
+1. First Occurence
+2. Last Occurence
+3. All Occurences (returns list)

 ### contains(data)
 -Returns True/False for if the given data is within any of the nodes in the linked list